Jane Christmas: Early life

 Christmas was born and raised in Toronto, but spent much of her life in Hamilton, Ontario.

 Career

 Christmas had a career as a newspaper editor and journalist, and later as a public relations manager in the public sector, before devoting her time exclusively to writing.

 She was a finalist for the Stephen Leacock Memorial Medal for Humour in 2014 for And Then There Were Nuns, which chronicles a year she spent in various convents while deciding whether to marry for a third time or to take up a vocation as an Anglican nun.; and was long-listed for the same award in 2021 for Open House: A Life in Thirty Two Moves.

 She has published five books of what has been categorized as travel writing but of which she prefers to call journey memoir.
 She was co-author of A Journey Just Begun (2015) with the Sisterhood of St. John the Divine in Toronto.

+In 2025, she self-published her first novel A Flight of Saints, using the pseudonym Elizabeth Braithwaite.